makandra/check-config-rule-s3-lifecycle/README.md

 ## Deploy

 The deploy is a usual `serverless` deployment.
-You should read the documentation how you can modify the deployment behaviour and how it works.
+You should read the documentation how you can modify the deployment behavior and how it works.
 If you just want to get startet with this without getting into `serverless` you can use `serverless deploy` to deploy the lambda.

 Serverless compares your function with the already deployed function (if there is any) via checksums when you attempt a deploy.
 If there is no change, the deploy will not be executed.
 If you made changes to your configuration or the Cloudformation configuration it may not be recognized.
 You can force the deploy then via `serverless deploy --force`.

 # Development requirements

 You need the deploy requirements and [Poetry](https://python-poetry.org/).
-Also you shoujld have something like [pyenv](https://github.com/pyenv/pyenv) to install a suitable python version.
+Also you should have something like [pyenv](https://github.com/pyenv/pyenv) to install a suitable python version.
 Dependencies like `flake8` and `pytest` will be installed via `Poetry`.

 ## Tests and linting

 For linting you can run `poetry run flake8`

-To run tests you can ru n`poetry run py.test`
+To run tests you can run `poetry run py.test`
-Please always run tests from the repository root dir to avoid file path issues (there is no smart logic to detec from which directory you run your tests).
+Please always run tests from the repository root dir to avoid file path issues (there is no smart logic to detect from which directory you run your tests).

 The is no 100% test coverage.